kokorohoriuchi/song-sharing/README.md

 - The user can add, edit, and delete posts and songs.<br />
 - The user sees the posts and songs added to the application.<br />
 - The user can search for songs by keyword.<br />
+- The application has pages that display user-added data items.<br />
 - The user can select one or more classifications for a data item. <br />
 - The user can send comments to another user's post, which will be displayed in the application.<br />